Parth Jindal: Early life and education

 Jindal is the youngest of three children of Sajjan Jindal and Sangita Jindal.
-Jindal earned his MBA from Harvard Business School in 2016 and his BA in Economics and Political Science from Brown University in 2012.
-He is also an alumnus of Cathedral and John Connon School from Mumbai and Sevenoaks School in England.
+An alumnus of Cathedral and John Connon School from Mumbai and Sevenoaks School in England, he earned a BA in economics and political science from Brown University in 2012, and an MBA from Harvard Business School in 2016.

 Career

 He joined the JSW Group as an economic analyst in 2012 and also did a secondment with JFE Steel Japan for six months.
 Prior to that, he worked with Falcon Edge Capital, a hedge fund in New York City.
-At JSW Group, he was given the role of economic analyst and was tasked with taking charge of all strategic projects.
+At JSW Group, he worked as an economic analyst, overseeing strategic projects.
 As a result, he was instrumental in developing a new retail strategy for JSW Steel and turning around several of the group's loss-making subsidiaries, including JSW Cement and JSW Steel USA.

 Jindal led a group that built a 2.3 million-ton auto-grade steel plant in Vijaynagar, Bellary before he went to Harvard University in 2014 to get his MBA.
-At that time, the plant was dubbed the first Indian steel establishment to manufacture auto steel because, until that time, all major Indian car makers were importing high-quality steel for car panels from South Korea, Japan, or Germany.
+At that time, the plant was dubbed the first Indian steel establishment to manufacture auto steel because, until then, all major Indian car makers were importing high-quality steel for car panels from South Korea, Japan, or Germany.

 JSW Cement

-Parth Jindal was appointed managing director of JSW Cement in June 2014 and is aiming to expand from 14 MPTA to a 20 Million MPTA target by December 2021.
+Parth Jindal was appointed managing director of JSW Cement in June 2014.
+Upon taking charge of cement business, he changed business strategies, restructured the organisation, and appointed new executives.
+By December 2021, the company was aiming to expand from 14 MPTA to 20 MPTA.

 JSW Cement currently makes two variants of Green Cement products – JSW Cement Portland Slag Cement and Concreel HD.
+Jindal revealed in August 2023 its plan to invest ₹18,000 crore in expanding its cement business.
+Additionally, there are plans for an IPO in 2024 by reducing ownership stakes by 10 to 15%.

-Under Parth's leadership the company has invested US$150 Million in Fujairah, to set-up a one million tonne per annum clinker unit to achieve its 2020 targets.
-Through this investment Parth hopes to contribute to the overall economic development of Fujairah as well as create new direct and indirect job opportunities.
+Under his leadership the company invested US$150 million in Fujairah, to set-up a one million tonne per annum clinker unit to achieve its 2020 targets.